CarmackMo/LightweightGameEngine/README.md

 # Physics System

-The physics system encompasses the implementation of physics objects, simulation of rigid body dynamics, collision detection, and collision resolution mechanisms.
+The physics system encompasses various components, including the implementation of physics objects, simulation of rigid body dynamics, and mechanisms for collision detection and resolution.

-For physics objects, the physics system implements representations for **transform**, **rigid bodie**, and **collider**.
+Regarding physics objects, the system implements the representations for **transform**, **rigid bodie**, and **collider**.

-For collision detection, the physics system implements **broad phase** collision detection and **narrow phase** collision detection.
-During the broad phase of collision detection, the engine employs the **Sweep And Prune** algorithm alongside **Bounding Volume Hierarchies (BVH)** algorithm.
-Users are provided the flexibility to choose between these algorithms based on their specific runtime requirements and complexity.
+For collision detection, the physics system utilizes both **broad phase** collision detection and **narrow phase** collision detection techniques.
+During the broad phase of collision detection, the system employs the **Sweep And Prune** algorithm in conjunction with **Bounding Volume Hierarchies (BVH)** algorithm.
+Users can choose between these algorithms based on their specific runtime requirements and complexity.

 For collision resolution, the physics system employs a constraint-based resolution mechanism.
-Additionally, the physics engine provides tailored collision resolution strategies for dynamic colliders, static colliders, and trigger colliders, addressing the varying requirements and interactions between these object types.
+Additionally, the physics system provides tailored collision resolution strategies for dynamic colliders, static colliders, and trigger colliders, addressing the varying requirements and interactions between these object types.

 该物理系统包括了物理对象的代码实现，刚体动力学的模拟，碰撞检测，以及碰撞解决。